The Business of Demand Creation

 When BP decided to go “beyond petroleum” they needed to do a lot more than change their logo.
 They needed to fundamentally change the nature of their organization.
 Not surprisingly this never happened and, as I have written, this led to a branding disaster when the true organizational self spilled out into the public consciousness in the form of raw petroleum in the Gulf of Mexico.
 In Q2 2010 BP reported a 17.1 billion dollar loss.

 We hold that you have to be what you say you are in fundamental and meaningful ways, and that a brand must derive from this.
-If this is done and your service or products are of the quality you espouse, the circle will be complete.
+If this is done and your service or products are of the quality you espouse in your marketing, the circle will be complete.
 The referral will lead to the sale.
-The pitch will be convincing to those who actually need and will appreciate it.
+The pitch will be convincing to those who actually need and would appreciate what you do.
 Client/consumer and employee loyalty will be fostered.

 This is what we mean by branding and why we are not in the business of demand creation.